jeanarjean/simple-markdown-to-static-site/README.md

 `To install on your machine`
 -------
+1. npm install
+2. npm run build
-1. npm install -g simple-markdown-to-static-site
+3. npm install -g

 `To install in development mode`
 -------
 Commands
-1. tsc
+1. npm install
-2. npm link
+2. npm run build
-3. gen-static-site
+3. npm link

 `To run`
 -------